zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/05-cluster-link-overview.md

     > **Note:** An alternative to specifying initial hosts in a TCP XML file is to specify them to your app server using a JVM argument like this: `-Djgroups.tcpping.initial_hosts=192.168.224.154[7800],192.168.224.155[7800]`

 6. Copy your `tcp.xml` file to each node, making sure to set the TCP bind port to the node's bind port.
-On the node with IP address `192.168.224.155`, for example, configure TCPPing like this:
+For example, on the node with IP address `192.168.224.155`, configure TCPPing like this:

     ```xml
     <TCP bind_port="7800"/>